 A hard disk drive (HDD), hard disk, hard drive or fixed disk is a data storage device used for storing and retrieving digital information using one or more rigid (“hard”) rapidly rotating disks (platters) coated with magnetic material.
+There’s been a discussion all around the web about upgrading the PS4 storage capacity in order to acquire the ability to store more games and movies and other data files that the stock hard drive of PS4 is too limited to handle the massive size of these files.
 Nobody is seriously suggesting the era of hard disk drive (HDD) technology is about to end.
 While many client devices use solid-state storage technologies nowadays, hard disk drives (HDDs) are still used by hundreds of millions of people and across virtually all datacenters worldwide.
+Sony PlayStation 4 allows its users to upgrade the internal hard drive easily to whatever type they wish, whether it’s a solid-state drive (SSHD), a solid state hybrid drive (SSHD) or just a traditional rotational hard disk drive (HDD) which is the same type as that found inside PS4 box.
+There’s also the option of expanding the storage capability of PS4 with using an external hard drive.
 The platters are paired with magnetic heads arranged on a moving actuator arm, which read and write data to the platter surfaces.
 To the contrary, HDD vendors continue advancing the technology.

 Mechanical Hard Disk Drive (HDD) in PS4 Systems

 More telling, maybe, are the enterprise storage managers willing to experiment with solid-state storage alongside HDD.
 “We’re testing a couple of Fusion-io cards in some servers for a couple of high-performance trading applications,” said Kevin Fiore, CIO at San Francisco-based investment firm Thomas Weisel Partners LLC.
 Analysts from International Data Corp. and Western Digital Corp. estimate that data storage capacity shipped by the industry in 2020 will total approximately 2900 exabytes (1EB = 1 million TB), up from around 1000EB in 2015.
+The best PS4 hard disk drive with high speed will help cut down on games load time and decrease the system boot-up hassles.
 Introduced by IBM in 1956, HDDs became the dominant secondary storage device for general-purpose computers by the early 1960s.
 The company wants to determine if the 160 GB and 320 GB solid-state cards make enough of a difference to justify the extra thousands of dollars they cost.
 Demand for storage will be driven by various factors, including Big Data, Internet-of-Things, user-generated content, enterprise storage, personal storage and so on.

 Maximum Hard Drive Size for PS4 Internal Storage Upgrade